Bryce McClendon

 Playwright

-Her work encourages artists and audience members to forge deep connections, identify and question normalized forms of harm, and engage in radical, liberatory thinking.
+Bryce's work encourages artists and audience members to forge deep connections, identify and question normalized forms of harm, and engage in radical, liberatory thinking.
 In March 2023, her play with opera (or plopera, if you prefer) The Smallest Sound, in the Smallest Space premiered at Nancy Manocherian's the cell theatre to fully sold-out houses (including an added performance).
 In May of 2024, a staged reading of Smallest Sound... was presented at the Clark Studio Theater at Lincoln Center, produced by The Why Collective and directed by Katy Early.
 She performed her solo project, The Eyes of Texas, twice to sold out houses at The Vino Theatre in Williamsburg.
 Her operatic play The Last Opera, a collaboration with composer Omar Najmi and director-developer Katy Early, received an initial libretto reading at Oberlin College in the Spring of 2025.